European stocks sag as China, Ukraine concerns mount

 PARIS, March 12 European shares fell on Wednesday, sending benchmark indexes to one-month lows, as mounting worries over China's economic growth rate and persistent tensions in Ukraine spooked investors.

-Shares in big exporters were among the hardest hit, with German industrial conglomerate Siemens down 2.2 percent and BASF, the world's fifth-largest agrochemicals and seeds maker, sliding 1.9 percent.
+Shares in exporters were among the hardest hit, with German conglomerate Siemens down 1.4 percent and BASF , the world's fifth-largest agrochemicals and seeds maker, sliding 1.2 percent.

-A sharp sell-off in metals prices - with copper sinking to levels not seen since July 2010 - also rattled investors.
-The metal usually reflects the world's economic health due to its broad industrial uses, which range from construction to electricity supply to automobiles.
+A sharp sell-off in metal prices - with copper prices plumbing levels not seen since July 2010 - also weighed on mining stocks, with Glencore Xstrata falling 1.3 percent.

-Copper's slump followed China's first domestic bond default, which has sparked worries about a possible unravelling of many Chinese loan deals which have used the metal as collateral.
+Copper's slump followed China's first domestic bond default which has sparked worries of a possible unravelling of the many loan deals which have used the metal as collateral.

 "Markets are on red-alert for the possibility that we'll see more and bigger defaults as time passes," said Jeremy Batstone-Carr, analyst at Charles Stanley.
 "The bigger concern is that wound up in these defaults is the threat of a Chinese slowdown over and above that which is pencilled in."